krautzource/granularity-walker/README.md

-# complex image walker
+# granulariy walker

-A simple walker for nested image content
+A simple walker for nested content